There is something extraordinary about making bread at home. Give it a go and there’ll be no regrets

 3. choosing your favourite flour and tweaking flavour to your liking

-4. increased digestibility and lower glycemic index to yeasted bread
+4. increased digestibility and lower glycemic index

 6. the sourdough bread making process is a therapeutic one (especially once you get it going)